tonusp/NaNo2016/A_Book_of_Changes.md

 "After I *died*, Joseph.
 Let's not pretend."

-They sat for some minutes in silence, looking at each other, then as if by agreement they stood and moved close, almost touching.
+They sat for some minutes in silence, looking at each other, then as if by agreement they stood and moved closer, almost touching.

-"This way you have come," she asked, "ĉi tiu vojo, kiu estis via kaj mia vojo... kiu vi pensas pri tion?"
+"This way you have come," she asked, "ĉi tiu vojo, kiu estis via kaj mia vojo... kio vi pensas pri ĝin?"

 "What do I think of it?
 It is the Way.
 I thought it was I who had to find the Way, after you died.
 But you were right - you were always right: this Way found me."